Burn Support Group Charitable Trust is a not-for-profit organisation that supports and assists survivors of burn injuries and their families.

-MSNZ National Manager Amanda Keefe called 2015’s $4000 contribution a “fantastic and greatly appreciated surprise” which helped fund the development of free educational resources for people newly diagnosed with MS.
+MSNZ National Manager Amanda Keefe called the 2015 and 2017 $4000 contribution a “fantastic and greatly appreciated surprise” which helped fund the development of free educational resources for people newly diagnosed with MS.

 “The donation we received from PRNZL has helped us ensure that people are informed about what their diagnosis means at a very difficult time,” Ms Keefe said.